mch-fauzy/movies-db-api/README.md

 This is a CRUD (Create, Read, Update, Delete) API for managing movie records with user authentication.
 The API allows you to perform various operations on movies and users using different endpoints.

+You can try the API in [here](https://movies-crud-api-auth.vercel.app/api-docs/) or deploy it manually below.

 **Note: This is for mock only, adjustments are needed if you want to use it in a production environment**

 ## Table of Contents